Frequently Asked Questions

 A: No, there is no assigned seating.

-A: Each person attending the event would need to complete an on-line registration form.
+A: Each person attending the event would need to complete an online registration form or if registering by mail, download a registration form.
+Click here for the form.

 Q: Should I bring a Bible?